andrewchambers/p2pkgs/README.md

     - A computed list of all the transitive build time dependencies of this package.
   - ./pkg/$name/.pkg.tar.gz
     - The actual package contents once build.

-### Virtual environments

-The virtual environment runs your command in a container with / mounted, and the package / mounted over the top of that.

 ### Build caching